How Do Music Royalties Work in 2023?

 Performing royalties are collected by Performing Right Organisations (PROs) such as PRS for Music, which are responsible for passing this revenue onto music publishers, songwriters and composers.

-In short, sync licensing refers to all the music that is used to accompany visual content, whether that be on TV shows, films, adverts and even video games.
+In short, sync licensing refers to all the music that is used to accompany visual content, whether that be for music on video games, TV shows, films, adverts and even video games.
 Think of the songs you recognise from car or food adverts, or classic tunes from old FIFA games.

 This kind of exposure can introduce your music to a whole new audience, as well as forming an association between your sound and a particular brand, product or idea.